Mantis (SN123) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Mantis Historical Price

-According to the latest data gathered on Mantis live price page, the current price of Mantis is 3.26USD.
+According to the latest data gathered on Mantis live price page, the current price of Mantis is 3USD.
 The circulating supply of Mantis(SN123) is

 In the past 24 hours, Mantis has shown a price movement of